dan-nagle/h2m/README.txt

 C source file should not be translated and should only be used to determine which other files to translate.

+-together
+-t			Send all the local (non-system) header files to a single module as they are translated.
+In this case, the entire text of the file, including all portions added by the preprocessor, is translated into a single module.
+System header files will never be included in this translation.
+If -recursive or -r option is also specified, this will likely lead to symbols being defined multiple times.

 Clang Options: Following specification of the input file, options after the source are passed as arguments to the Clang compiler instance used by the tool.
 The Clang/LLVM manual pages and websites should be used as a reference for these options.